About Chef Marcello

 In 2011, again with the “Virtual Group of Italian Chefs” he participated in the “Pesto Day” an event that takes place every year to promote a regional Italian dish.

-Marcello is currently working on a new cookbook with new recipes, the story of his 25 years of career in the U.S. as chef patron and much more.
-To celebrate the 25th anniversary of his restaurant of Suffern he is also organizing 2 concerts with various artists performing Italian classical music, opera and pop music at the Lafayette Theatre, historic theater of the town.
+Marcello created his second cookbook with new recipes, the story of his 25 years of his career as a chef/owner in the U.S. The book celebrates the 25th anniversary of his restaurant of Suffern; he is also organized two concerts with various artists performing Italian classical music, opera and pop music at the Lafayette Theatre, over 90 year old historic theater of the town.

 In November 2011, Marcello originated and helped execute the very first “Corks & Forks” charity event for the Good Samaritan Hospital at the Sheraton Crossroads.
 He also contributed the following year.